What is it?

 Equal credit is given to every touchpoint.
 A slightly more accurate model, but limited however, in that it assumes that each touchpoint should be given equal credit, which is not necessarily the case.

-When using DDA in Search Ads 360, the model is applied to conversions in the advertiser, giving us a clearer view of how keywords and other biddable elements contribute towards a conversion.
+When using DDA in SA360, the model is applied to conversions in the advertiser, giving us a clearer view of how keywords and other biddable elements contribute towards a conversion.
 These are then weighted, depending on how much or how little impact was seen from each touchpoint.
 The model is completely tailored to our own data, creating a personalised model for each advertiser, and continually learning.

 Using DDA in SA360 therefore, is much more sophisticated, analysing interactions between our campaigns and distributing credit based on the incremental impact an interaction has on the user’s likelihood to convert.